ironbar/arc25/docs/modeling/Iteration_10_solve_arc_tasks.md

 ### Fine-tuning capacity

 TODO: change the lora rank and also try a full fine-tuning and check the training metrics
+TODO: improve learning rate policy by adding a min value

 ## Conclusion